-If an infant doesn’t get enough oxygen to their brain during labor or even immediately after birth, they can develop cerebral palsy.
-Some children develop this disorder as a result of genetics.
-However, other infants are injured by a doctor, nurse, or other medical health professional.
+If an infant doesn’t get enough oxygen to their brain during labor or immediately after birth, they can develop cerebral palsy (CP).
+Some children succumb to this disorder as a result of genetics.
+However, others are injured by a doctor, nurse, or another medical professional.

-If your child has been harmed and now suffers from CP because of medical malpractice, don’t go it alone.
-A cerebral palsy lawyer in Florida can help you file a claim against the medical institution that was at fault.
-Your legal representative can fight for your rights and try to help you get your family’s life back on the right track.
+If your child has been harmed and suffers from CP because of medical malpractice, don’t go it alone.
+A cerebral palsy lawyer in Florida can help you file a birth injury claim against the doctor or medical institution at fault.
+A qualified lawyer can fight for your rights and help you get your family’s life back on track.

 For a free legal consultation with Florida Cerebral Palsy lawyer, call 1-800-222-9529